-Complications of bunion surgery are not common, but include infection of soft tissue or bone, slow healing of skin or bone, irritation from fixation pins or screws, nerve entrapment, and reaction to the foreign material.
-The bunionectomy patients commonly reported side effects such as excessive swelling, scarring, or stiffness, and recurrence of the deformity.
+Complications of bunion surgery are not common but include infection of soft tissue or bone, slow healing of skin or bone, irritation from fixation pins or screws, nerve entrapment, and reaction to the foreign material.
+Bunionectomy patients commonly report side effects such as excessive swelling, scarring, or stiffness, and recurrence of the deformity.
 Rarely, some complications may require a second surgery to correct the problem, so people are not sure what to do.
 Although these complications are rare, they should be weighed against the difficulty that you are experiencing to determine whether surgery is an acceptable risk.
 It is necessary to know both the benefits and the side effects of bunion removal.
 It is also important to know as much as possible about preparing for the surgery and post operative recovery.

-What is a bunion deformity?
+What is a Bunion Deformity?

 The term “bunion deformity” is used to describe an enlargement that causes pain to the first metatarsal head.
 The bone enlargement can cause inflammation and pain in the form of bunion bursitis.
 Bunion deformities are inherited and can be aggravated by shoes.
-Most patients begin to feel increasing pain when a joint changes position, and improper subluxation of the joint creates increased pressure to medial aspect of the foot.
+Most patients begin to feel increasing pain when a joint changes position and improper subluxation of the joint creates increased pressure to the medial aspect of the foot.
 An enlargement of the bone can cause a painful swelling of the joint when it moves.

 Surgical correction involves removing bone from the first metatarsal head to decrease pressure against the skin during movement.
-The key to a successful bunionectomy is relocation of the joint surface without compromising joint function.
+The key to a successful bunionectomy is a relocation of the joint surface without compromising joint function.
 Most patients can walk in a postoperative shoe directly after surgery, while bone healing takes 6 weeks and residual swelling can sometimes persist for 2 months after the correction.

 Good bunion correction will give the patient a significant relieve of bunion pain.